-A backyard camping trip can be a lot more fun than the real thing – there’s no easier or cheaper way to spend time with family and friends.
-Best parts are you don’t have to worry about wild critters getting into your food, campground fees, and you have indoor plumbing and a shower when you need it.
-Smell the fresh air, listen to the sounds of wildlife, watch the stars go by all from the comfort of your own backyard.
-It’s a great way to get away from it all and get back to nature.
-But before you head outdoors, make sure you have everything you need make the most of your “trip” – even if it is right in your own backyard.
+A backyard camping trip can be a lot more fun than the real thing – there’s no easier or less expensive way to spend time with family and friends.
+The best parts are you don’t have to worry about wild critters getting into your food, campground fees, and you have indoor plumbing and a shower when you need it.
+Smell the fresh air, listen to the sounds of wildlife, do a little stargazing, all from the comfort of your own backyard.
+Before you head outdoors, though, make sure you have everything you need make the most of your “trip” to your own backyard.

 Set a Few Expectations

 First of all, set up some rules and expectations for your family and yourself.
 This will help the younger ones who might not understand why they can’t go watch TV after dinner.
 Try to view your campout as a real away-from-home trip.

 - Make a pact to not go in the house unless it is to use the bathroom.